 Adrenaline-pumping rides and cool attractions make amusement parks a summertime staple.

-But it's easier than you think to get kicked out of a theme park.
+But sometimes, park goers are a little too eager to make the most of their experience and get a little out of hand.
+And, unfortunately, it's easier than you think to get kicked out of a theme park.

-We're talking more than the obvious like bringing hand guns and booze into to parks --or wearing t-shirts with offensive language.
+We're not just talking about the obvious no-nos like bringing hand guns and booze onto park property--or wearing t-shirts with offensive language.

 Want to dress up like your favorite Disney princess?
-That's a major no-no. And before you grab that straw for your Coke, you better think twice.
+That's a major don't.
+And before you grab that straw for your Coca-Cola at some parks, you better think twice.

 Before heading to your favorite theme park, it might be a good idea to check out the website for a list of prohibited items.